Frenzoid/SimpleRAG/README.md

 ## Overview

 Retrieval-Augmented Generation (RAG) combines retrieval-based techniques with generative language models to improve response quality by retrieving relevant information from a knowledge source before generating responses.
-This implementation leverages Python for processing and managing the integration between retrieval mechanisms and language generation models.
+This implementation leverages Python for processing and managing the integration between retrieval mechanisms and language generation models, and doesn't require or use of any authentication token with Meta, Huggignface, or else.

 ## Features

-- **Document Processing**: Extracts and processes text from PDF documents to build a knowledge base.
+- **Document Processing**: Extracts and processes text from PDF documents to build a knowledge base using Unstructured, in the example were using as dataset a Linux manual book and the entire AWS Serverless Documentation.
-- **Database Management**: Stores and manages processed documents for efficient retrieval.
+- **Database Management**: Stores and manages a vectorial database for the processed documents for efficient retrieval using ChromaDB.
-- **Language Model Handling**: Integrates with language models to generate responses augmented with retrieved information.
+- **Language Model Handling**: Integrates with language models to generate responses augmented with retrieved information, in the example we are using Llama-3.2-3B-Instruct.

 ## Requirements